cityssm/node-paper-sizes/README.md

 Unlike other "paper size" packages, this package returns sizes in their specified units.

-- North American paper sizes are returned in inches.
+- North American paper sizes (including ANSI and Arch) are returned in inches.
 - European paper sizes are returned in millimetres.

 This avoids strange paper sizes when used in conjunction with report generating tools,